cindy-ip/simple-ap-matcher/README.md

 ### Deploy

 This app is fully static and can be deployed using GitHub Pages or any static site host (e.g., Netlify, Vercel).

----

-Let me know if you’d like to expand this into a full workflow tool, integrate PDF support, or enhance the UI for broader business use cases.